open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

       }
     }

-Figure 17A.
+Figure 17.
 A minimal _bye_ envelope detaching an agent from a conversation.

 When an agent wants to leave the conversation it sends a _bye_ event.
 This message indicates that the agent is leaving the dialog, and if it currently has control it also relinquishes the floor.

-As with the _invite_ event, the _bye_ event can be accompanied by other events.
-The _bye_ event has no parameters.
+An example of the _bye_ event is shown in figure 17.
+It has no _parameters_.

     "ovon": {
       "schema": {